-Switches on the console switch panel labeled FWD BILGE, AFT BILGE & AUX BILGE (See figure 2.19.1) control the operation of the pumps.
+Switches on the console switch panel labeled FWD BILGE, AFT BILGE & AUX BILGE control the operation of the pumps.
 The switches should remain in the AUTO position while in use, unless the operator wishes to manually operate the pumps by depressing the switch to the ON position.
+For more information about the switches refer to Chapter 2, General Information.

-The bilge pumps discharge water overboard by way of thru-hull fittings (See figure 2.7.1).
+The bilge pumps discharge water overboard by way of thru-hull fittings.